-The Summer on the Hudson series is just one outdoor movies series.
-It is held in Riverside Park South and has a super fun line-up in 2019.
+The Summer on the Hudson series is just one outdoor movie series.
+It is typically held in Riverside Park South.

 Get a Drink at a Rooftop Bar

-If you’re looking for a way to enjoy incredible views of the NYC skyline, check out one of the best rooftop bars in NYC.
+If you’re looking for a way to enjoy incredible views of the NYC skyline, check out some of the best rooftop bars in NYC.

 If you visit at the right time, you can catch the sunset and watch as all the lights turn on in New York.